rickscode/rickscode/README.md

 -  Hi, I’m @rickscode
 -  I’m interested in travelling and solving problems with code and technology.
--  I'm currently working as Junior Developer in Fin-Tech.
+-  I'm working as Junior Developer in Fin-Tech and a volunteer with Code Your Future.
--  I’m currently learning Full Stack Web Development and System Design.
+-  I’m also still learning Full Stack Web Development and System Design.

 <!---